GoldenbergLab/python-project-template/README.md

     5. The source of the data for the analysis (Prolific, MTURK, Qualtrics, etc.)
 - Once the repository is generated, you will be redirected to it.

+## Setting up the enviroment

+- **1.** To set up a NEW enviroment to run the code, open the `Creating a new environment.ipynb` notebook file.
+Once you finish working on your analysis, make sure to run `Exporting and saving your environment.ipynb` to update your environment with all of the packages.

+- **2.** To REPRODUCE an EXISTING ENVIRONMENT (if you are replicating code or expanding upon an already-existing analysis) navigate to the `Reproduce an existing environment.ipynb` file

+Once you have completed the steps designated in the file, you will have the environment set up and activated, ready to use for your project.

 ### Clone the repository to your local machine